unification-com/xfund-router/docs/api/lib/ConsumerLib.md

 - `_data`: type of data being requested.
 E.g. PRICE.BTC.USD.AVG requests average price for BTC/USD pair

 - `_gasPrice`: the gas price the consumer would like the provider to use for sending data back

-- `_callbackFunctionSignature`: the callback function the provider should call to send data back

 #### Return Values:
 - requestId - the bytes32 request id